*** Do I need to register for SONA? ***

 - Privacy and Confidentiality - SBE (ID: 505)

 - Submit the completion report to show that you have successfully completed the ethics training.
-You must submit the completion report via email as a PDF document.
+You must submit the completion report to the Participant Pool Coordinator via email as a PDF document.
 The dates on your completion certificate must reflect that you completed the ethics training after your account was locked.

 Without documentation justifying an Unexcused No-Show or showing your completion of the ethics training, your account will remain locked for the rest of the semester.
 If you have more than 4 Unexcused No-Shows in a given semester, your account will be permanently locked, and you will NOT be able to earn any further SONA participation credits to fulfill course requirements.
 Please consult your instructor should that happen.